Elastic1/piccoma-downloader/README.md

 #### `--password`
 Account password
 #### `--sessionid`
 Session id of your piccoma login.
 For accounts that do not support email address login.
+Only for JP version.
 #### `--all`
 Download all mangas in bookmarks.
 If not specified, the selection cli will be displayed.
 #### `--manga`